ulno/ulnoiot/README.rst

 The main development is now taking place here: https://github.com/iotempire/iotempower

+This here is obsolete and should not be used anymore, go to IoTempower!!!!

+Obsolete, obsolete, obsolete!!!

+Just for historical purposes!

 IoT empower (former *ulnoiot*, pronounced: "You'll know IoT") is a framework and environment